icsharpcode/CodeConverter/README.md

 ### Use cases

 Visual Basic .NET is slowly dying.
-It has support for *some* project types on .NET 5, but won't be getting new features according to the [.NET Team Blog](https://devblogs.microsoft.com/vbteam/visual-basic-support-planned-for-net-5-0/).
+It has support for *some* project types from .NET 5, but won't be getting new features according to the [.NET Team Blog](https://devblogs.microsoft.com/vbteam/visual-basic-support-planned-for-net-5-0/).
 Hence the main use case for:
 * VB->C#: moving whole projects
 * C#->VB: help incorporate snippets from stack overflow into existing VB codebase, or to help learning one language from the other